Cray-HPE/hms-trs-app-api/README.md

 ## Overview

-The goal of TRS is to reduce duplication and maintenance costs by providing a single highly scalable http communication mechanism for all HMS services.
+The goal of TRS is to reduce duplication and maintenance costs by providing a single highly scalable HTTP communication mechanism for all HMS services.
 It's an engine that performs REST-based tasks.
 It takes as input requests to perform some number of tasks.
 It performs the tasks and returns the results.
-Applications utilize TRS as a GO library.
+Applications utilize TRS as a GO module.

 There are two modes of TRS operation: